 |

-case.
-A good example of a suitable heatsink is
+regulator case.
+A good example of a suitable

 of heat-conductive paste should be applied to